Area of Focus

 More recently, Joro represented WRA in several key Colorado proceedings that promulgated rules to dramatically reduce methane emissions from the oil and gas sector, keep oil and gas development out of many key riparian areas, and help ensure that Colorado streams – including urban waterways – are protected from degradation.

 Over the years, she has received several community awards that honor her clean air and clean water advocacy.
 Our region, and especially Utah, is a healthier and more vibrant place because of her dedication to saving the things we all treasure about the West.

-Joro joined Western Resource Advocates in 1999 as Utah Office Director.
-Previously, she worked at a private civil rights law firm specializing in federal inmate and First Amendment rights litigation and Utah constitutional and states civil rights law.
+Prior to joining WRA in 1999, Joro worked at a private civil rights law firm specializing in federal inmate and First Amendment rights litigation and Utah constitutional and states civil rights law.
 She was also associate director of the Wallace Stegner Center at the University of Utah College of Law.
-Joro was the 2005 U.S. winner of the Yves Rocher Foundation’s “Women of the Earth” award.
-In 2008, Joro received the Friend of the Lake Award for her efforts to protect Great Salt Lake and in 2013, the People’s Attorney of the Year Award for her Utah clean air advocacy.
+She was the 2005 U.S. winner of the Yves Rocher Foundation’s “Women of the Earth” award.
+In 2008, she received the Friend of the Lake Award for her efforts to protect Great Salt Lake and in 2013, the People’s Attorney of the Year Award for her Utah clean air advocacy.

 Powder days in the Wasatch backcountry, Utah slot canyons, sunsets over Great Salt Lake, canyon country vistas, back packing above 8,000 feet and western birds and wildlife.